 Jasmin Merdan/Getty Images

-Although there is still no cure for HIV, a person can take medications to control it.
+Although there is still no cure for HIV, a person can take medications to manage it.
 ART is the recommended treatment for all individuals with HIV, regardless of how long they have had the virus and whether they have any medical conditions.

 The advice is for people to start with treatment immediately after diagnosis.
 Delaying treatment allows the infection to damage a person’s immune system, placing them at higher risk of developing AIDS and increasing the likelihood of disease transmission through sexual contact.